markmarijnissen/asyncdata.js/README.md

 # asyncdata.js
-Signal notifications for asynchronous data loading and processing
+Signal notifications for asynchronous data loading and syncrhonous post-processing

 ## How to use